GrindCrusher/wise-software-docs-storage/enterprise/02-billing/02-invoice.md

 And lastly in the Discount column, define a flat rate or percentage discount.
 The line's total will update in the Amount column as these changes are made.

+# Delete
+ Clciking the delete button will prompt for a confimation before the actual deleting.
+If the invoice has a payment towards it, you may not delete it until the paymet has been removed from the invoice.

 ![](https://cdn.realsgii2.dev/wise-software-docs/image_12.a0ce9b60.png)